-Brian Morris has nearly 25 years of experience in New Mexico's political, government, non-profit, media and business communities.
+Brian Morris has over 30 years of experience in New Mexico's political, government, non-profit, media and business communities.
 He is respected across the State of New Mexico for developing strategic plans and achieving results for his clients.

 Prior to opening his own firm, Morris Strategies For New Mexico, he served as the Executive Director and Chief Executive Officer for the Downtown Action Team, a private, non-profit organization dedicated to the revitalization of Downtown Albuquerque, managing its Business Improvement District.
 Brian worked for the Downtown Action Team from 2001-2012.
 As Executive Director of the organization, he oversaw a $1.2 million annual budget, 85 square blocks of properties within the Business Improvement District, the Hospitality and Clean Program and the Downtown 2010 Sector Development Plan.
 He worked closely with a 21-member Board of Directors on development and fundraising for the organization and led the implementation of strategic action plans that included concise measurable goals and objectives in the Downtown area.
 As Executive Director of the Downtown Action Team, he led the efforts for the successful re-election of the Business Improvement District.

 Prior to joining the Downtown Action Team, Brian served as Chief Communications Officer for the City of Albuquerque, New Mexico’s largest city, and as Press Secretary for Mayor Jim Baca.
 His duties included oversight of media and public relations for the entire City government as well as handling media for the Mayor.
 Brian served as a senior advisor to the Mayor and was Mayor Baca’s campaign manager in Baca’s re-election bid.